 Transaction T Transaction U

 Operations Locks Operations Locks

 a.deposit(100); write lock A

 b.deposit(200) write lock B

 b.withdraw(100)

-••• waits for $U$ 's a.withdraw (200); waits for T's
+••• waits for U 's a.withdraw(200); waits for T's

 lock on B ••• lock on A

-(ti meout elapses) •••
+(timeout elapses) •••

-T's lock on A beco omes vulnerable,
+T's lock on A be comes vulnerable,

-unlock A, abort T
+1 unlock A, abort T

-a. with draw (200); write lock A
+a.withdraw(200); write lock A

 unlock A, B

-- Drawbacks of locking: - Lock maintenance represents an overhead that is not present in systems - The use of locks can result in deadlock. - To avoid cascading aborts, locks cannot be released until the end of the transaction.
+Drawbacks of locking:

+- Lock maintenance represents an overhead that is not present in systems that do not support concurrent access to shared data. - The use of locks can result in deadlock. - To avoid cascading aborts, locks cannot be released until the end of the transaction.
 This may reduce significantly the potential for concurrency.